kdanni/terminal.kdanni.org/ai/watch-list-assistant/README.md

 # Watch List Assistant

-This folder contains a minimal proof-of-concept AI client that queries a Hugging Face Inference API model for watch list recommendations centered on the "Magnificent Seven" equities, related forex pairs, and liquid crypto assets.
+This folder contains an AI client that queries a Hugging Face Inference API model for watch list recommendations centered on the "Magnificent Seven" equities, related forex pairs, and liquid crypto assets.

 ## Setup
 1. Ensure Node.js 18+ is installed so that the built-in `fetch` API is available.